UX Researchers

 Use Cases

-Real participants browse your product while an AI voice moderator asks questions, probes on friction points, and adapts follow-ups in real time.
-You write the interview guide β€” topics to cover, areas to probe β€” and the AI runs the session.
+Real participants go through an experience β€” browsing your product, interacting with a chatbot, completing a coach session, using a service β€” while an AI moderator asks questions, probes on what landed and what felt off, and adapts follow-ups in real time.
+You write the interview guide and the AI runs the session.
 Every session is transcribed with key moments annotated.
 Run 5 sessions overnight instead of across a week.

 Participant view